vzinkovski/vzinkovski/README.md

 **Summary**

-Finance professional with experience in both physical and derivatives commodities markets trading & research.
+Finance professional with experience in both physical & derivatives commodities markets trading & research.
 Primary expertise is in grains & oilseeds with a focus on relative value spread trading, supply & demand analysis and time series forecasting.
 Currently finishing a master's degree in Applied Data Science at the University of Michigan and open to work opportunities.

 **Tech skills**